top of page

 Honestly, it seemed a bit creepy to us, but it’s one of the attractions that draws tourists to the village and symbolizes memory, heritage, and community connection.

-The portraits of people on the houses in Mogarraz
+The portraits of people on the houses in Mogarraz, Spain

 The connection between humans and nature and “liberation”